Charlie Reipschlager

-Charles W. Reipschlager (February 7, 1856 – March 16, 1910), was a Major League Baseball catcher who played from 1883 to 1887 with the New York Metropolitans and the Cleveland Blues in the American Association.
+Charles W. Reipschlager (February 7, 1856 – March 16, 1910) was an American Major League Baseball catcher who played from 1883 to 1887 with the New York Metropolitans and the Cleveland Blues in the American Association.
 He batted and threw right-handed.

 Early career

-Reipschlager began his baseball career playing for a club in Newark, New Jersey in 1873 and 1874.
+Reipschlager began his baseball career playing for a club in Newark, New Jersey, in 1873 and 1874.
 He moved to the Flyaway Baseball Club of New York in 1875 as a catcher before joining a club in Scranton, Pennsylvania in 1876 as a pitcher.
 Reipschlager caught for the Alaskas and the Brooklyn Chelsea team in the League Alliance in 1876.
 In 1878, he moved to the International Association, playing for the Lynn Live Oaks and the Worcester team.
 In 1879, Reipschlager played for the New Bedford team of the National Association.
 He played for a club in Brockton, Massachusetts in 1880.
 Reipschlager then played in the Eastern Championship Association in 1881 with the Washington Nationals, Albany club, and the Brooklyn Atlantics.
 He moved back to the League Alliance in 1882, this time with the New York Metropolitans.
 The team joined the American Association the following year.